Alaska-Dispatch-News/obama-blog/README.md

-# Alaska Dispatch: Obama Visit Blog
+# Alaska Dispatch News: Obama Visit Blog

 Created for the ADN newsroom staff to post content related to President Barrack Obama's visit to Alaska in August 2015.